nmsohn/clock-rs-customs/README.md

 ### Fields

-Here's a list of the available fields inside the `conf.toml` file.
+Here is a list of the available fields inside the `conf.toml` file.

 | Field                     | Description                                | Possible values                    | Default      |
 | ------------------------- | ------------------------------------------ | ---------------------------------- | ------------ |